c-git/log-viewer/README.md

 # How to run

-Make sure you are using the latest version of stable rust by running `rustup update`.
+We do not test on older version of rust so it is possible you may get compilation errors if you are not on the latest version of stable rust.
+To get the most recent stable version use `rustup update`.

 ## Native